 - Title: Enjoy up to 70% off ABC advertiser!

 - Ad copy: Sign up for emails on offers like free two-day shipping on thousands of items.
 Shop now.

 - How it look on placement: Enjoy up to 70% off ABC advertiser!
 Sign up for emails on offers like free two-day shipping on thousands of items.
 Shop now.

 - Have a transparent background

-- Be directly related to the brand or product/service being offered
+- Be directly related to the advertiser or product/service being offered

 - Display clearly on the screen